It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 According to the National Oceanic and Atmospheric Administration, blue carbon refers to carbon that is captured by the world’s ocean and coastal ecosystems.
 You probably know a major source of capturing carbon is plant life, so you might be surprised that ocean and coastal waters are a solution for capturing carbon.

 The key here is the coastal areas and their vegetated habitats consisting of mangroves, sea grass, and marshes.
 These habitats are found on every continent except Antarctica.
-While these areas are only one two thousandth the area of plant life on land, they are able to capture roughly the same amount of carbon.
-Additionally, coastal areas are able to capture and hold carbon, serving as a “carbon sink.”
+While these areas are only one two thousandth the area of plant life on land, they can capture roughly the same amount of carbon.
+Additionally, coastal areas can capture and hold carbon, serving as a “carbon sink.”

 Coastal vegetative areas have unique characteristics.
 They have extensive root systems, which are needed to provide stability in an aquatic environment.
 Additionally, the soil below the water has low levels of oxygen.
 Together, this creates a system where carbon can be captured from the air and locked into the soil for extensive periods of time, from centuries to millennia.
 In fact, research has shown that much of the carbon found in this soil is thousands of years old.

 The fact that these environments can capture and hold carbon at an incredibly efficient rate means they provide an important strategy for addressing greenhouse gas emissions.
 However, particularly of concern is that these habitats are declining.
 Already, half of the world’s mangroves and marshes and 30% of seagrasses have been lost, typically to development, firewood harvesting, and dam building.